 When it comes to lunch, I’ve definitely always felt it’s the single most important meal to potentially make or break your day.
-For those with access to enough food & the ability and luxury to choose what to consume, it seems that even those with the best intentions of eating well can sometimes fall prey to poor choices in the gruelling middle of the work day.
+For those with access to enough food & the ability and luxury to choose what to consume, it seems that even those with the best intentions of eating well can sometimes fall prey to poor choices in the gruelling middle of the workday.
 You know, in the middle of daily pressures and all the stresses that present themselves when we are learning, being challenged, and interacting with colleagues, leaders & clients?
 We all have them, those pressures, and it seems at least to me that this critical meal can either set us up for an afternoon of strength or derail us completely if we aren’t prepared.
-All hail the packed lunch in this case, and today I’m sharing a new variation on one of my all-time favorite midday power meals.
+All hail the packed lunch in this case, and today I’m sharing a new variation on one of my all-time favourite midday power meals.

-I like to pack healthy lunches as often as I can, to not only save money, but also to keep my energy up for a quality day on the road — and mostly to ward off those energy dips that can turn me into a poor-decision-making-woman-on-a-rampage.
+I like to pack healthy lunches as often as I can, to not only save money but also to keep my energy up for a quality day on the road — and mostly to ward off those energy dips that can turn me into a poor-decision-making-woman-on-a-rampage.
 When it comes to my kids, I’m no different, and have always been ‘that mom’ that doesn’t pack the so-called ‘good stuff’.
 In other words, my kids get all those healthy goodies without all the packaging and pretty colours, and it’s just always been that way and is not about to change.

-Today’s recipe & post (as one of my all time favorite high protein & packable lunch foods) is in honour of this year’s Food Bloggers For Hunger campaign, led by Nicole Gulotta, to help champion a cause that is very near and dear to my heart.
+Today’s recipe & post (as one of my all-time favourite high protein & packable lunch foods) is in honour of this year’s Food Bloggers For Hunger campaign, led by Nicole Gulotta, to help champion a cause that is very near and dear to my heart.
 Hunger is the whole world’s problem, and I’m happy to take part in this great blogging event, where over 120 bloggers are donating their posts to help raise awareness, and hopefully raise some critical funds, to help feed schoolchildren in South Africa through an organization called The Lunchbox Fund.

 A few statistics regarding the state of South African children (taken from the Giving Table Website):